Dealing with inequality constraints in large-scale semidefinite relaxations for graph coloring and maximum clique problems: Conclusions

 \section{Conclusions}

-We propose a numerical comparison between \texttt{ADAL}, an ADMM method for SDPs in general form and \texttt{SDPNAL+}, the state-of-the-art method for solving large-scale SDPs that has been awarded with the Beale-Orchard-Hays Prize in 2018.
+In this paper, we propose a numerical comparison between \texttt{ADAL-ineq}, an enhanced version of \texttt{ADAL} where the presence of linear inequality constraints is smartly handled, and \texttt{SDPNAL+}, the state-of-the-art method for solving large-scale SDPs that has been awarded the Beale-Orchard-Hays Prize in 2018.
 We consider random instances as well as instances from the SDP relaxations of the graph coloring problem and the maximum clique problem.
-Despite~\texttt{SDPNAL+} is more robust than~\texttt{ADAL}, we are generally faster on the random instances considered and we are able to detect valid bounds on the chromatic number and the clique number in a much lower amount of time on some classes of graphs.
 The post-processing procedure used is developed to obtain a dual feasible solution which in turn gives a bound on the optimal primal value.
-From a practical point of view, as long as we use SDPs to address combinatorial optimization problems, the post-processing procedure allows to stop the execution of the ADMM as soon as a ``good" bound is obtained, even if the convergence criterion is far to be met.
-Furthermore, the fact that a dual feasible solution is detected, allows to use reoptimization techniques within branch-and-bound frameworks and this is what we plan to focus on in the near future.
+From a practical standpoint, as long as we use SDPs to address combinatorial optimization problems, the post-processing procedure allows to stop the execution of the ADMM as soon as a ``good" bound is obtained, even if the convergence criterion is far from being met.
+Furthermore, the fact that a dual feasible solution is detected, allows to use re-optimization techniques within branch-and-bound frameworks and is what we plan to focus on in the near future.